nicksp/fe-codestyle/javascript.md

 ## Magic Numbers

-- Try to ignore usage of magic numbers.
+- Try to avoid usage of magic numbers.

   ```js
   // Bad: what was 3 again?
 Text node?
 Comment?